 Mount Olive has several small groups which meet during the program year.
 Newcomers are always welcome.

-Plans are coming together for lots of fun Adventure Club activities this fall and winter.
+Plans are coming together for lots of fun Adventure Club activities this year.
 The Mount Olive Adventure Club is a diverse and dynamic group that explores a wide array of activities, everything from concerts to campouts, bike rides to hockey games.
 Events are intergenerational and family friendly.
 Members, visitors, and friends are all welcome!

 The Monday Book Group gathers to discuss a wide variety of literature including classics, fiction, poetry, humor, memoirs, history, mystery, Minnesota authors, and youth inspired works.
 Individuals are welcome to discuss one book or attend every month to discuss them all!
 We have leaders volunteer each month to lead the discussion.
 The group meets in the Mount Olive library the second Monday of the month at 6:30 pm.
 Please join us for some wonderful discussion and fun!
 If you have any questions, please contact Jodi Schoer.